 Visit the Fall Term important dates page for more details and deadlines.

 Question 4: How do I know which classes will be on campus and which will be online this Fall?
 (Updated 8/10)

 The Class Schedule Search Tool has been updated to list four types of courses:

 - Face to Face: These courses are planned for on-campus delivery at the location and time listed.
 (Please note that course delivery is subject to moving online based on the status of the pandemic.)

 - Live Online: These indicate Fall classes that are transitioning from on-campus delivery to remote delivery online.
-IMPORTANT NOTE: If a "Live Online" course does not have a day listed in the Class Schedule and the time shows as 12:00 AM-12:01 AM, it means that course work can be done online at anytime, similar to a traditional online course.
-For "Live Online" courses with specific day(s) and time(s) listed in the Class Schedule, the instructor could choose to deliver content "live" in Canvas at the designated time.
+IMPORTANT NOTE: If a "Live Online" course does not have a day listed in the Class Schedule and the time shows as 12:00 AM, it means that course work can be done online at anytime, similar to a traditional online course.
+For "Live Online" courses with specific day(s) and time(s) listed in the Class Schedule, the instructor could choose to deliver content "live" in Canvas or Microsoft Teams at the designated time.

 - Hybrid: Courses planned to have both online and on-campus components.

 - Online Course: The traditional Eastern Florida Online classes without a specific day of the week listed.

 We plan to offer in-person classes in areas such as Health Sciences, Public Safety, Workforce/Career Tech programs, select science courses with critical lab components and other general education courses as may be allowed.